What is fulfillment?

 This constellation is referred to as 3 PL fulfillment.

-For example, a classic 2 PL fulfillment provider is “Amazon by Fulfillment” (FBA).
-Here, merchants can offer their products on the marketplace, use storage space, pick & pack and delivery to the customer by Amazon.
+A classic 2 PL fulfillment provider is Amazon by Fulfilment (FBA), for example.
+Retailers can outsource all tasks here.
+Offer their products on the marketplace, use storage space, pick & pack and delivery to the customer by Amazon Fulfillment.

-7 Core tasks in fulfillment
+7 Core tasks in fulfilment

 - Warehousing